Auditing

 NVFLARE has an auditing mechanism to record events that occur in the system.
 Both user command events and critical job events generated by the learning process are recorded.

-Audit File Location
+Audit File Locations

 Audit File Format